SiddhaK17/nato-alphabet-transcriber/README.md

 Enter a word:
 ```

-> ⚠️ The program detects invalid input (`123`) and gracefully handles the error by displaying a warning and re prompting the user for a valid entry.
+> ⚠️ The program detects invalid input (`123`) and gracefully handles the error by displaying a warning and re-prompting the user for a valid entry.

 ---